basarat/demo-noImplicitAny/script.md

 const values = Object.keys(foo).map(key => foo[key])
 ```

 However TypeScript will complain that the object foo does not have an index signature.

-We can suppress any implicitAny errors for index signatures with another compiler flag `suppressImplicitAnyIndexErrors`
+To make it easier for you to write dynamic code like this without having to forgo noImplicitAny completely, we can use the compiler flag `suppressImplicitAnyIndexErrors`